devwithkrishna/create-oracle-linux-jenkins-docker-image/README.md

 # How to run the code

- docker-compose --env-file .env up -d or docker build -t <your image name>:<your image tag> . assuming you are executing from root of repository
+ docker-compose --env-file .env up -d or docker build -t your image name . assuming you are executing from root of repository